AlexP11223/qBTConverter/README.md

 ## Notes for Windows to Linux qBittorent migration

-- Re-create all your categories you have on Windows, on the Linux qBittorrent client.
+- Re-create all your categories in the Linux qBittorrent client.
-- Shutdown qbt on all your machines (both windows and linux).
+- Shutdown qBittorent on all your machines (both Windows and Linux).
 - Transfer all torrent DATA FILES and KEEP THE SAME FILE STRUCTURE (from windows to linux).
 - Copy all torrent files from `C:\Users\<your user>\AppData\Local\qBittorrent\BT_backup` to `/home/<your linux qbittorrent user>/.local/share/data/qBittorrent/BT_backup`.
-- Run this tool as described above and move everything from `C:\Users\<your user>\AppData\Local\qBittorrent\BT_backup\out` to /`home/<your linux qbittorrent user>/.local/share/data/qBittorrent/BT_backup`.
+- Run this tool as described above and move everything from `C:\Users\<your user>\AppData\Local\qBittorrent\BT_backup\out` to `/home/<your linux qbittorrent user>/.local/share/data/qBittorrent/BT_backup`.